-If you don’t own a Blast Motion sensor you should.
-We’ve been using Blast sensors for a couple of months now and we are very impressed.
+If you don’t own a Blast Motion baseball sensor, you should.
+We’ve been using Blast sensors for quite some time now and we are very impressed.
 Frankly they are very easy to use and they don’t require calibration prior to hitting.
 The only shortfall we discovered early on was how all the metrics related to each other, which actually prompted this internal write-up.
-Blast reports 3 swing quality scores: [Swing] Plane, Connection and Rotation, which they also refer to as PCR.
+Blast reports 3 swing quality scores, Plane, Connection and Rotation, which they also refer to as PCR.
 Their scores (20-80) are based on relative measurements of similar age groups and skill levels.
 The sensor provides 10 pre-contact metrics categorized as follows:

-The new Blast 5.0 App also provides several post-contact data points which are not included in this write-up.
+The Blast Motion baseball App also provides several post-contact data points which are not included in this write-up.

-A. [Swing] Plane – Measures the degree to which your swing is on the swing plane and it uses On Plane Efficiency (defines further below) as the primary indicator for your score.
+Plane measures the degree to which your swing is on plane and the angle you make contact relative to the horizontal.
 The Score is on a scale of 20-80.
 The higher the score the better.
 According to Blast, the Plane Score is important for the following reasons:

 - Players that stay longer on plane consistently barrel up balls.

 - Players that stay longer on plane can better adjust with their body.

 - Players that stay longer on plane are more consistent with exit velocity and launch angles.

 On-Plane Efficiency % measures the percentage of your swing where the bat is on the swing plane.
 Your Vertical Bat Angle (VBA) at contact establishes the plane for that specific swing.
 A high % is a great indicator of making consistent contact and barreling balls.
 Blast recommends an average of 70% or higher, with a range in the 65% to 85%.